 A single type of knot is generally used for an entire piece of a given lace, but different laces use different knots, and all knots are not created equal.
-The simplest knot used is a variation of the half hitch, or buttonhole stitch; this is the knot used to create hollie point (see “Clothing for Babes in Arms: 18th- and 19th-Century Childbed -Linen” by Jean Daly Randazzo and “A Hollie-Point Medallion to Stitch for Baby” by Mary Polityka Bush, PieceWork, -November/December 2000).
+The simplest knot used is a variation of the half hitch, or buttonhole stitch; this is the knot used to create hollie point (see “Clothing for Babes in Arms: Eighteenth- and Nineteenth-Century Childbed Linen” by Jean Daly Randazzo and “A Hollie-Point Medallion to Stitch for Baby” by Mary Polityka Bush, PieceWork November/December 2000).
 A single half hitch is not very stable, and the size of the loop easily shifts.
-Placing two half hitches right next to each other forms a locked pair, however, with the adjacent stitches supporting each -other.
-In hollie point, stability is increased by passing the -needle through the loop of the single half hitch twice, and close spacing of the small stitches provides support.
-The -resulting lace closely resembles knitted lace, which also is composed of small, closely spaced stitches.
+Placing two half hitches right next to each other forms a locked pair, however, with the adjacent stitches supporting each other.
+In hollie point, stability is increased by passing the needle through the loop of the single half hitch twice, and close spacing of the small stitches provides support.
+The resulting lace closely resembles knitted lace, which also is composed of small, closely spaced stitches.

 The lack of knots results in a lace in which stress on one loop affects neighboring loops.
 To keep stresses on adjacent loops about equal, all loops must be about the same size, and they must be placed close together so that adjacent loops provide some meager support to one another.
 It’s not surprising that knitted lace looks quite solid, with comparatively small holes.